 - Teresa Anderson, South Central Region (Alabama, Arkansas, Louisiana, Mississippi, Tennessee)

 - Jackie Trotter, Southeast Region (Georgia, North Carolina, South Carolina)

 - Roberta Pike Oates, Southwest Region (Arizona, Nevada, New Mexico)

-AFA is also represented overseas by Dustin Lawrence (Europe).
+AFA is also represented overseas by Aaron Williams (Europe).

 The Air Force Association is incorporated under IRS Code Section 501(c)3.
 Contributions to AFA are deductible for tax purposes up to the full extent of the law.
 Some Chapter and State organizations are incorporated entities and others are recognized as tax exempt under the umbrella of AFA’s group exemption number (GEN) 5392.